7 Best Triathlon Running Shoes in 2024

 - We use our own funds to purchase all the shoes for this review.
 This is to keep us free from any bias, brand loyalty, and all that.

 - We bring the shoes to our independent testing lab.
-We cut them open and reduce the shoes to their essential parts.
-We then measure 30+ parameters, from cushioning to durability, breathability, and many others.
+We cut them open and measure 20+ parameters, including outsole thickness, durability, and breathability.

-- We test each model in high-mileage training and racing conditions to see its actual road performance and figure out its strengths and weaknesses.
+- We test each model in high-mileage training and racing conditions to assess its actual road performance and determine its strengths and weaknesses.

 Best triathlon running shoes overall